Professionals – Genetics Overview

 - Acquired means that a feature or condition developed later in life.

-- Syndromic refers to group of symptoms and clinical findings that, when found together in a single individual, make up a particular condition or disease.
+- Syndromic refers to a group of symptoms and clinical findings that, when found together in a single individual, make up a particular condition or disease.

 - Nonsyndromicmeans that a person does not have any other symptoms other than an isolated clinical finding.
 Nonsyndromic cleft lip, for example, is an isolated birth defect without any other symptoms.